Knee Pain Specialist

 • Popping noises

-The severity of knee pain and exact location of the pain varies depending on the cause.
+The severity and exact location of knee pain vary depending on the cause.

-Knee injuries are a common cause of knee pain and may include:
+Knee injuries are one of the most common causes of knee pain.
+These injuries can include:

 • ACL injuries